-lcon LED Activity Description Solid green You have an Internet connection.
-If this connection is d idle time-out but the connection is still present, the LED Internet connection is dropped for any other reason, the Solid red The Internet (IP) connection failed.
-For troubleshooting information, see Cannot Access the Internet on page 147.
+Icon LED Activity Description Solid green You have an Internet connection.
+If this connection is dropped due to an idle time-out but the connection is still present, the LED stays green.
+If the Internet connection is dropped for any other reason, the LED turns off.
+Solid red The Internet (IP) connection failed.
+For troubleshooting information, see Cannot Access the Internet on page 146.
 Blinking green Data is being transmitted over the Internet connection.
 Off No Internet connection is detected or the device is in bridge mode (an external device handles the ISP connection).